-10. I have investigated the consistency of the rezoning and the activities facilitated by the rezoning with the transportation objectives and policies in the PDP.
+10. I have investigated the consistency of the rezoning and the activities facilitated by the rezoning with the transportation objectives and policies in the proposed Queenstown Lakes District Plan.
 I have also looked at compliance with the transportation rules that can be assessed at this rezoning stage given that any matters of detail will not be refined until later design stages.